pawelgrzybek/pawelgrzybek.com/content/posts/2021-01-06-the-revealing-module-pattern-in-javascript-explained.md

 ---
-title: "The revealing module pattern in JavaScript"
+title: "The revealing module pattern in JavaScript explained"
 summary: "Before ECMAScript 2015, JavaScript language was lacking an official module system.
 Lack of namespacing and protecting against polluting the global environment forced developers to design a solution for this problem.
 One of them is revealing module pattern.
 Have a look at the example below."
 photo: "2021-01-06.jpg"
 ---